Welcome to Gene's web pages. Here you will find some of the things that make

 at any point are the biggest threats to freedom in america that have existed

 so far in our 2xx year history.
-You MUST vote accordingly and deny these
+You MUST vote accordingly this November and

 I have been a fan of the TRS-80 Color Computer since its 4k of ram days in